NET-BYU/networking-course/_labs/nibbletorrent-peer.md

 - Torrent file.
 This specifies what file you want to download and information about the tracker for that file.

 - Your NetID.
-Based on your NetID, your client ID will be generated.
+Based on your NetID, your peer ID will be generated.

 - The folder that you want to download the file to.
 For simplicity, this will also be the folder where you upload data from when you are seeding.